eltolis/flashCardStudy/README.md

 ## Version 1.0.6

-- graphical user interface now available with `-gui` argument
+- graphical user interface now available with `--gui` argument
 - recreated the core module (`content`) for displaying data
 - argument `-w` == `--wildcard`, this jumps between stacks and cards randomly at the same time